mehathab-a/Mask-RCNN-TF-2.X.X/readme.md

 <b>Changes to be made in the path for the root and other directories within the notebook files </b>

+corn_training.ipynb file can be customized for custom datasets.
 <hr>

 for understanding code : https://www.youtube.com/watch?v=QntADriNHuk